 Greater trust from customers and partners

 Trust is all-important in the digital realm.
-Customers are becoming more attuned to data risks and surveillance, and they don’t want to deal with companies that expose sensitive data.
+Customers are becoming more attuned to data risks and surveillance and don’t want to deal with companies that expose sensitive data.
 The same applies to businesses and government organizations keen to work with compliant partners.

 Compliance with regulations like ISO 27001 provides reassurance for clients and partners.
-To obtain certification, applicants must pass an external audit by accredited security experts, and they need to meet a demanding series of risk management requirements.
+To obtain certification, applicants must pass an external audit by accredited security experts and meet a demanding series of risk management requirements.
 This mix of internal activity and external monitoring indicates how seriously a business takes security.

 Protection from penalties for non-compliance